• Skip to primary navigation

 Pile on the crunch with pangritata

 Did you know the Italians have a really awesome word for breadcrumbs?
 Pangritata!
 I’ve been saying it all week to my family, who just roll their eyes at me (all while enjoying the pangritata in question).
-The pangritata in this dish is a step above your regular breadcrumb topping, with rich pine nuts and sharp cheese, a bit of herbiness, and healthy olive oil to add crunch.
-They add a ton flavor and texture to this already delicious roasted broccolini.
+The pangritata in this roasted broccolini recipe is a step above your regular breadcrumb topping, with rich pine nuts and sharp cheese, a bit of herbiness, and healthy olive oil to add crunch.
+They add a ton flavor and texture to this already delicious roasted broccolini recipe.

 Add flavor and nutrition with pine nuts